-- System performance (see "Collecting Performance Information" on page 180) - The status of the system's real processors and their scheduling (see "Controlling Processors" on page 64) - The status of the system's Crypto Express adapters (see "Finding out the Status of the Crypto Resources" on page 65) - The status of the system's real storage (see "Controlling Storage" on page 66) - The status of the system's local devices (see "Checking the Status of Real Devices" on page 41) - The status of the accounting and error recording (EREP) virtual machines (enter the CP QUERY RECORDING command) - The status of the licensed program virtual machines (see the publications listed in the Bibliography).
+- System performance (see "Collecting Performance Information" on page 180) - The status of the system's real processors and their scheduling (see "Controlling Processors" on page 64) - The status of the system's Crypto Express adapters (see "Finding out the Status of the Crypto Resources" on page 65) - The status of the system's real storage (see "Controlling Storage" on page 66) - The status of the system's local devices (see "Checking the Status of Real Devices" on page 41) - The status of the accounting and symptom recording virtual machines (enter the CP QUERY RECORDING command).
+(See "Collecting Symptom Record Information on z/VM" on page 190.) - The status of the licensed program virtual machines (see the publications listed in the Bibliography).